napulen/harmalysis/README.md

 - Agnostic to the music encoding format
   - Encoded as plain-text in a dedicated field (e.g. `<harmony>`) or simply as a lyric
   - The syntax can be used in any encoding format that allows to align text with a musical event (e.g., MusicXML, Humdrum, MEI, MIDI)
-- Self-contained
+- Stand-alone
-  - Any given label should be self-contained.
+  - Any given label should be self-explanatory.
 There is no necessity for context.
 The only exception to this is the local key, which, for commodity, can be provided once and omitted in future labels.
 In any case, this is not compulsory and local keys can be provided at every label for maximum clarity.
   - When no local key is provided at the first label, C Major is assumed.
 - Immediately available for annotation within music notation editors
   - As a plain-text system, the syntax can be annotated as a lyric in music notation software without any additional software
+- Derivate the machine-readable from the human-readable and not the other way around

 # Breaking down the encoding of Roman Numeral Analysis
 - A label like `I` or `i`, implicitly gives us the following information: